-For many home owners, property maintenance happens only when something goes wrong.
+For many home owners, property maintenance jobs happen only when something goes wrong.
 Overflowing gutters, slippery decking / patio, overgrown hedge, leaky shed roof.
 Your family’s safety could be in jeopardy when key areas of your home are neglected for too long.
 To keep your home looking at its best, preserve its value, and keep your family comfortable, follow this property maintenance checklist on a regular basis.

 - Clean out your gutters and down pipes using a water hose, make sure that they drain freely.